pidduuu/pidduuu.github.io/docs/_posts/2024-08-04-Unstructured Multi-Element 2D Workflow.markdown

 Below is the new 2D CFD workflow MACFE will follow, and it uses unstructured meshes.
 Included in this article is the error between structured and unstructured meshes and [Selig's experimental data](https://m-selig.ae.illinois.edu/pd.html).

 This one is less of a tutorial, more of a guide.
+Hope it helps.

 ---
 # Geometry